VSCodeVim/Vim/.github/ISSUE_TEMPLATE.md

 <!--
 For questions, ask us on [Slack](https://vscodevim-slackin.azurewebsites.net/) 👫.
-Found a bug?
-Delete this line and fill out the sections below.
 -->

 Please *thumbs-up* 👍 this issue if it personally affects you!
 You can do this by clicking on the emoji-face on the top right of this post.
 Issues with more thumbs-up will be prioritized.